-The Uxbridge Kawarthas Trail section of the Trans Canada Trail can be ridden as a day outing or overnight cycle tour (as in weekend getaway) depending on the distance you wish to go.
+The Uxbridge Kawarthas Trail section of The Great Trail (Trans Canada Trail) can be ridden as a day outing or overnight cycle tour (as in weekend getaway) depending on the distance you wish to go.
 We went from Uxbridge (just north of Toronto) to Lindsay where we spent the night.
 During the winter months this is a snowmobile route.

 Uxbridge Rail Trail